TritonDataCenter/pkgsrc-wiki/about:changes.markdown

   + pkgin on illumos has significantly reduced memory requirements (for more information see [this blog post](http://www.perkin.org.uk/posts/reducing-ram-usage-in-pkgin.html)).
-  + OSX packages are now installed under the `/opt/pkg` prefix instead of the previous `/usr/pkg` in order to be compatible with the "System Integrity Protection" feature introduced in El Capitan / 10.11.
+  + macOS packages are now installed under the `/opt/pkg` prefix instead of the previous `/usr/pkg` in order to be compatible with the "System Integrity Protection" feature introduced in El Capitan / 10.11.
-  + OSX package defaults have been changed in order to provide fully-featured packages out of the box.
+  + macOS package defaults have been changed in order to provide fully-featured packages out of the box.

 - Commit stats since 2015Q2: